The Best DeepLearning.AI Alternatives in 2026

 ScrimbaFirst look

 A coding platform built around an interactive editor where you pause and edit code inside lessons.
-Its AI Engineer Path covers agents, RAG, MCP and context engineering in JavaScript, popular for escaping “tutorial hell”.
+Its 11.4-hour AI Engineer Path (114 interactive scrims, 7 modules) covers agents, RAG, MCP and context engineering in JavaScript, popular for escaping "tutorial hell".
+Best for JavaScript-first developers who learn by doing; skip it if your AI work is Python and data-science heavy.

 Zero To MasteryFirst look